 Laws, Codes Policies and Regulations

 The Texas A&M University System is committed to complying with the existing laws, codes, policies and regulations governing the Historically Underutilized Business Program.
 In addition to the Texas governing laws and codes, the A&M System has adopted the following policies, regulations and initiatives:

 - The Texas A&M University System Policy 25.06, Participation by Historically Underutilized Business

 - The Texas A&M University System Regulation 25.06.01, Supplements System Policy 25.06

 HUB Subcontracting Plan

-It is the practice of the Texas A&M University System to achieve the annual HUB program goals by contracting directly with HUBs or indirectly through subcontracting opportunities in accordance with the applicable Texas Government Codes.
+It is the practice of the Texas A&M University System and A&M System Members to achieve the annual HUB program goals by contracting directly with HUBs or indirectly through subcontracting opportunities in accordance with the applicable Texas Government Codes.
 Therefore, the System, entering into a contract, regardless of value or funds, shall, before the solicitation of bids, proposals, offers, or other applicable expressions of interest, determine if it is probable for subcontracting opportunities under the contract.
 If subcontracting opportunities are probable, the System will state such probability in its bids, proposals, offers or other applicable expressions of interest and require the submission of a HUB Subcontracting Plan (HSP) by the prime or general contractor.

 For more information about the HUB program at each of the universities and agencies of the A&M System, please contact the applicable individual below.